CampusIoT/datasets/ProofOfCoverage/README.md

 The gateways are installed in the Grenoble area by [LIG Lab](https://www.liglab.fr/).
 Brands and models of the [indoor and outdoor gateways](https://campusiot.github.io/images/gallery.html) are : Multitech (MTCDTIP2, MTCDTIP TDOA, MTCAP), Kerlink (Wirnet, iStation, Femto), RAK Wireless (RAK5146), Mikrotik (LAP8), Strataggem (ecoSignal), Semtech (Picocell, Corecell).

+This dataset can be used for studying :
+* LoRa modulation performance
+* Outliers in gateways installation
+  * degradation of gateway reception quality due to antenna destruction, EM disturbances, cable oxydation ...
+  * misplacement of the gateway locations
+  * ...

 ## Modus operandis

 The gateways are registered as ABP endpoints on [Chirpstack](https://www.chirpstack.io/) v3 LNS.
-ADR is disabled.

-The gateways send periodically frames to other gateways with various datarates and varions Tx powers.
+A [cron script](./scripts) publish periodically to gateways commands for sending uplink frames to other gateways at various datarates and at various Tx powers.
+The ADR of uplink frames is disabled.

+The payload of the received frames can be decoded with this [decoder](scripts/poc_decoder.js) by the LoRaWAN Network Server (LNS) on which endpoints are registered.

 ## Dataset